Dead Celebrities: Plot

 After the energy disturbance, Jackson's spirit takes over Ike's body, causing Ike to sound and act like Jackson himself.
 The boys find from online research that the only way to make Jackson believe he is dead is to give him the acceptance he sought in life, so they take him to a child beauty pageant for young girls.
 Dressed like a little girl, Ike/Jackson impresses two of the male judges by singing a tune sounding similar to Jackson's "You Are Not Alone", but they are promptly arrested for masturbating while watching the children, leaving a single, unimpressed female judge (much to the shock of the boys, who were unaware of the men's lewd acts and considered them the best judges).
 When Cartman notices the judge eating Chipotle, he bribes her with knowledge about the ChipotlAway product, and she declares Ike/Jackson the winner as a result.
 Having found his acceptance, Jackson leaves Ike's body, and Ike is extremely surprised and disgusted to find himself dressed like a little girl.

 Later on, Jackson and the other celebrities in purgatory are reunited and they are finally able to lift off.
-Initially happy, they are soon taken to Hell for not being Mormons.
-However, the flight attendant tells them that they must again wait as Hell is a tow-in gate and they are annoyed about their further delay to get to Hell rather than being in Hell in general.
+Initially happy, they are soon taken to Hell, and the flight attendant tells them that they must again wait as Hell is a tow-in gate and they are annoyed about their further delay to get to Hell rather than being in Hell in general.